 The following guidelines apply to all individuals, offices, departments and schools that use social media tools, websites and applications on behalf of the university.
-Creating an engaging and dynamic social media presence provides the opportunity to connect with a variety of audiences and build the Shenandoah community.

 - Post no more than once an hour.